 2. I’m Thinking of Ending Things (2020)

-Second on our List Of Best Movies on Netflix 2020 is I’m Thinking of Ending Things.
+The second on our List Of Best Movies on Netflix 2020 is I’m Thinking of Ending Things.
 A young woman full of misunderstandings goes to her parents’ secluded farm with her new lover.
 When she arrives, she asks him everything he thinks he knows about her.

 - Director: Charlie Kaufman